Differentiability of bivariate functions is defined differently to standard, unary functions.

 • ALL these tangent lines must have the same gradient, to form a tangent plane.

 Since a tangent line is defined using the derivate, a tangent plane can only exist if both Partial Derivative exist.
-Thus, just like in unary functions, differentiability only exists if a function is continuous near the point.
+Thus, just like in unary functions, Differentiability only exists if a function is continuous near the point.